(= ФェФ=) toji

 -> Next Chapter

 2. cudaMalloc returning a generic object makes the use of dynamically allocated multi-dimensional arrays more complex.
-The two parameter format of cudaMalloc allows it to use the return values to report any errors in the same was as other CUDA API functions.
+The two parameter format of cudaMalloc allows it to use the return values to report any errors in the same way as other CUDA API functions.